 Your CAA Membership provides peace of mind in the event of a breakdown.
 Based on your Membership level, your coverage could vary.

 Some helpful hints for when your vehicle breaks down.

-Be ready to describe the problem…whether it’s obvious (like a flat tire) or more vague (like an unusual noise) the more you can share the better prepared the technical will be to deal with the issue.
+- Be ready to describe the problem.
+Whether it’s obvious (such as a flat tire) or more vague (such as an unusual noise), the more you can share the better prepared the technical will be to deal with the issue.

-When the technician arrives you can verify the name of the provider if you’re more comfortable, remain calm, answer any questions.
+- When the technician arrives remain calm and answer any questions.

 - You should be familiar with your CAA Membership including what is covered and how it will be billed.
 If you pay for any service, ask for a receipt.

 - Following these tips will get you on your way quickly and safely and help you take full advantage of your CAA Membership.